ahmad-dowla/per-diem-calculator/README.md

 # Introduction

-This is an open source per diem calculator to pull lodging and meals per diem rates, and factor deductions, for both domestic and international trips.
+This is an open source per diem calculator to lookup lodging and meals per diem rates, and account for deductions, for both domestic and international trips.
 A demo can be found here: https://perdiemcalc.org.

 There are a few issues with the tools available as of May 2025: